 The best analogy I've heard is this--You might know how to drive, but do you know how the car actually works?

 That is what Fundations will do for us.
 It will teach us why we use certain letters here, but not there.
 It will help us remember to apply learned rules of spelling to longer, more challenging, unknown words.
 It will force us to think about how and why we spell words the way we do, and to apply that knowledge to new words.
 It will even help us become better readers.

-We will devote a portion of each language arts block to phonics every day.
+We will devote a portion of language arts to phonics every day.
 As with anything else in school, those that pay attention, participate, and give a solid effort during phonics time will have a much better chance to perform well than those that do not.